revity-group/revity-claude-code-marketplace/README.md

 ## What is this?

-This marketplace provides productivity commands for git workflows, conventional commits, PR creation, and worktree management.
+This marketplace provides sharable agentic workflows that are specific to Revity tailored to different use cases and clients and internal use

 ## Installation